Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 3. Use the back of the spoon to whack firmly against the claw until it cracks.

-4. Turn the claw over and whack it again until you see definitive cracks all along the shell.
+4. Turn the claw over and whack it again until you see definitive cracks along the shell.

 7. Arrange the cracked crab on a platter to serve.